 \subsection{Knowledge injection}

 Human experts make their decisions based on special features of the input.
 For example, jaggedness is one of the factors considered in classifying a tumor as benign or malignant.
-The neural networks trained freely may or may not have considered all of the reasons in their decision-making.
-They may have become biased to a dominant feature in the training dataset and loose generalization.
-LAP provides an easy way for injecting experts' knowledge into the network due to the probabilistic behavior of its scoring module.
-Experts can highlight the input parts that are important for their decision-making for each concept.
+The neural networks trained freely may or may not have considered all the reasons in their decision-making.
+They may have become biased toward a dominant feature in the training dataset and lose generalization.
+LAP provides an easy way to inject experts' knowledge into the network due to the probabilistic behavior of its scoring module.
+Experts can highlight the important input parts for their decision-making for each concept.
 The highlighted map can be resized to each LAP's input and used as ground truth to train each concept scoring head.
 Knowledge injection gives a better guarantee that the network decides based on the factors of the domain.

-In most situations, we do not have detailed experts' supervision, but we have a general knowledge about the problem.
-So the LAP modules can be trained in a weakly supervised manner to behave as desired.
-Therefore it will also benefit from the gradient injection and fast training.
-Here, we have used a linear combination of the semi-supervised losses and the main task's loss to train the models, as described below.
+In most situations, we do not have detailed experts' supervision, but we have general knowledge about the problem.
+So, the LAP modules can be trained weakly supervised to behave as desired.
+Therefore, it will also benefit from gradient injection and fast training.
+We have used a linear combination of the semi-supervised losses and the main task's loss to train the models.